Systolic geometry and simplicial complexity for groups: Introduction

 The first question is motivated by the fact that systolic area for surfaces is known to be minimal for $\R P^2$ whose corresponding fundamental group is $\Z_2$ and that its value is precisely $2/\pi$ (see \cite[5.2.B]{Gro83} and \cite{Pu52}).\\

 The second question is related to finitude problems for systolic area.
 It is easy to check that systolic area is subadditive for free products, and that in particular

 where $F_n$ denotes the free group of rank $n$.
 In \cite[p.337]{Gro96} Gromov raised the following question: given a positive number $T$ how large is the set of isomorphism classes of groups with systolic area at most $T$ ?
-Because of inequality (\ref{eq:facteurs.libres}) we may hope a finitude result only if we consider groups without free factor $\Z$ (or at least with an uniformly bounded number of such factors).
-In \cite{RS08} the authors proved such a finitude result and give a (non-sharp) upperbound for the cardinality.
+Because of inequality (\ref{eq:facteurs.libres}) we may hope a finitude result only if we consider groups without $\Z$ as a free factor (or at least with an uniformly bounded number of such factors).
+In \cite{RS08} the authors proved such a finitude result and give a (non-sharp) upper bound for the cardinality.
 We give the exact statement of their result in the next paragraph, but first observe that an affirmative answer to the second question above would thus imply that the set of values of the systolic area function lying in a compact interval is always finite.\\

-Let now precise the notion of groups without free factor $\Z$.
+Let us now make precise the notion of groups without $\Z$ as a free factor.
 According to \cite[\S 35]{Kur60}---see also \cite{Mas67} for a topological version--- for any group $G$ there exist an unique integer $n$ and an unique subgroup $H$ (up to conjugation) such that $G$ decomposes into a free product

 where $H$ can not be decomposed in its turn like in (\ref{eq:facteurs.libres.groupe}) with a positive $n$.
 We call this number $n$ the {\it free index} of $G$.
-A group without free factor $\Z$ is thus a group of zero free index.\\
+A group without $\Z$ as a free factor is thus a group of free index zero.\\

 Denote by $\G_\Sys(T)$ the set of isomorphism classes of groups $G$ with free index zero such that $\Sys(G)\leq T$.
 According to \cite{RS08} it is a finite set whose cardinality satisfies the upper bound